icosahedron/flagrantsystemerror/src/posts/git-docker-gogs.md

 srm privkey.pm
 ```

-Because Let's Encrypt uses symbolic links, it was necessary unfortunately to copy the private key and certificate chain to my user directory and then from there copy it to the nginx container into the proper directory.
-Docker's cp command supposedly will follow a link with the -L parameter, but it didn't work for me.
+Because Let's Encrypt uses symbolic links, it was necessary unfortunately to copy the private key and certificate chain to my user
+directory and from there copy it to the the proper directory in the nginx container.
+Docker's cp command supposedly will follow a
+link with the -L parameter, but it didn't work for me.

 ## Start Your Ngin ##